 The gross margin is the percentage of a company’s revenue remaining after subtracting COGS (e.g. direct materials, direct labor).

-Moreover, the gross margin facilitates comparisons among industry peers and comparable companies, as well as for performing year-over-year (YoY) analyses.
+Moreover, the gross margin facilitates comparisons between industry peers and comparable companies, as well as for performing year-over-year (YoY) analyses.

-Classifying a company’s gross margin as either “good” or “bad” is entirely specific to the industry that the company operates within and the related contextual details.
+Classifying a company’s gross profit as “good” is entirely contingent on the industry that the company operates within and the related contextual details.

 But to reiterate, comparisons of a company’s gross margins must only be done among comparable companies (i.e. to be “apples-to-apples”).

-As a real-life example, Apple’s gross margin, which refers to the dollar amount, from fiscal years 2019 to 2021 is as follows.
+As a real-life example, the gross margin of Apple (NASDAQ: AAPL), which refers to the dollar amount, from fiscal years 2019 to 2021, is as follows.

 Apple Gross Margin (Source: AAPL 10-K)

-One major drawback to the net income metric — other than the fact that it is a post-debt profit metric — is that net income can also be distorted by non-operating income / (expenses) such as interest income, interest expense, gains or losses of asset sales, and inventory or PP&E write-offs.
+One major drawback to the net income metric — other than the fact that it is a post-debt profit metric — is that non-operating income / (expenses) can also distort net income, such as interest income, interest expense, gains or losses of asset sales, and inventory or PP&E write-offs.

-In order to forecast a company’s gross profit, the most common approach is to make an assumption regarding the company’s gross margin (GM) percentage based on historical data and industry comparables.
+To forecast a company’s gross profit, the most common approach is to assume the company’s gross margin (GM) percentage based on historical data and industry comparables.